Adi-Developer1/Meeting-Ease/README.md

     MAIL=<MAILID_FOR_SENDING_MAIL>
     MAILPASSWORD=<APP_PASSWORD>
     ADMIN_SECRET=<Admin_SECRET_FOR_ADMIN_LOGIN>

-# Put the .env file inside the server or backend folder for correct configuration and authentication

-Enter this admin secret while registering the admin, if not entered in default it will take it as "Admin"
+*Put this .env file inside the Server folder for correct configuration* Enter this admin secret while registering the admin, if not entered in default it will take it as "Admin"

+5. Install concurrently if it is not installed:
+    ```bash
+    npm install concurrently

-5. Start both the client (React) and the server (Node.js + Express) together:
+6. Start both the client (React) and the server (Node.js + Express) together:
     ```bash
     npm run dev